Semi-stable models for some unitary Shimura varieties over ramified primes: Introduction

 The main result of the paper is the following theorem. \begin{Theorem} $\mathcal{A}^{\rm bl}_{\mathbf{K}}$ is a semi-stable integral model for the Shimura variety ${\rm Sh}_{\mathbf{K}}(G, X)$. \end{Theorem} Since blowing-up commutes with \'etale localization and the \'etale local structure of the moduli scheme $\mathcal{A}^{\rm spl}_{\mathbf{K}}$ is controlled by the local structure of the local model $\mathcal{M}$, it is enough to show the above statement for the corresponding local models.
 In particular, it suffices to prove: \begin{Theorem} The blow-up ${\rm M}^{\rm bl}$ of $\mathcal{M} $ along the smooth irreducible component $\tau_1^{-1}(*) $ of its special fiber is regular and has special fiber a divisor with normal crossings. \end{Theorem}

 To show the above theorem, we explicitly calculate an affine chart $\U$ of $\mathcal{M}$ in a neighbourhood of $ \tau_1^{-1}(*)$.
-In fact, we consider a more general situation where we calculate $\U$ for a general signature $(r,s).$
+In fact, we consider a more general situation where we calculate $\U$ for a general signature $(r,s)$ and we show that $\mathcal{G}$-translates of $\U$ cover $\mathcal{M}$.

 \begin{Proposition} An affine chart $\U \subset \mathcal{M}$ containing a preimage of the worst point is isomorphic to